Michael-Reefe/Loki.jl/README.md

 `lines_allow_negative = false`

-This option determines whether emisison line amplitudes are allowed to go negative.
+This option determines whether emission line amplitudes are allowed to go negative.
 Turning this on may be useful for really low SNR lines to map their spatial distribution and see if there is any significant emission.
 Note: this option also affects the units of the output line amplitudes and fluxes.
 If it's false, the log of the line amplitude/flux is saved, whereas if it's true, the linear value itself is saved.

 `n_bootstrap = 0`